- Explore this Career

 Durham Tech’s Early Childhood Education Associate Degree program prepares students to provide high quality care and education to infants and young children.

-Upon completion of the Early Childhood Education program, graduates will be trained as early educators to plan and implement developmentally appropriate best practices.
+Upon completion of the Early Childhood Education program, graduates will be trained and educated as early educators to plan and implement developmentally appropriate best practices.
 The program integrates classroom learning and fieldwork in child growth and development, including the physical and nutritional needs of the children, as well as their intellectual, social, emotional, and behavioral development.
 The program also covers inclusion and how to communicate effectively with families.

 To graduate with an associate’s degree, students must complete a 10-hour practicum/internship in an approved early childhood setting.
 To enroll in the practicum course, each student must have a criminal background check, a tuberculin skin test, and a physical examination, as well as complete all prerequisite courses in the plan of study.
 After receiving an associate’s degree, students may transfer to a four-year college or university to complete a bachelor’s degree.